-Macros can be stored in the 20 dedicated buttons on the top right of the panel, and there is also a Macro button window which can be shown in the workspace.
+Macros can be stored in the 20 dedicated buttons below the Mini screen, and there is also a Macro button window which can be shown in the workspace.
 The macro buttons correspond to the first 20 macros in the window.
+There are 2 additional Macro buttons on the bottom left corner of the console.